Tag: article

 It is essential to researchers to publish in peer-reviewed journals.
 A peer review means that the quality of the research will be assessed by colleagues (usually before publication).
 Some monograph publishers also work with peer review, which means that the quality of the books they publish has been assessed by …

-Read moreOpen Access colours: gold, green, hybrid and more
+Read moreOpen Access colours: green, gold, diamond, hybrid and more

 Open Access comes in different colours.
 While we especially use the term green OA, gold OA and hybrid OA, other terms refine those broader terms.